ksh35/ItemWatch/README.md

 ItemWatch is a website tag tracking platform.
 A user can enter website links and corresponding html tags to track.
+For example, a user can setup a tag tracker to track price changes, image changes, and more.

 The program will monitor these tags and check their value every 3 hours for changes.
 Users can have multiple concurrent tracked tags.